-Leinster have appointed Matt O'Connor as new head coach
+Matt O'Connor to succeed Joe Schmidt as Leinster head coach

 Current Leicester head coach O'Connor's appointment to the Leinster role was widely expected.